 There are simple ways you can help too:

 - We give our guests the option to dry and re-use their towels.
 Doing so saves energy, water and washing detergent.

-- We ask you, our guests, to help by turning off lights, the TV, DVD player, and any other electrical equipment you may bring with you when you leave your room and they are not being used.
+- We ask you, our guests, to help by turning off lights, the TV, DVD player.
+Please also ensure you switch off any other electrical equipment you may bring with you when you go out for the day.

 - We also ask you to ensure you turn off the taps when not in use.
 Yes, we know we are in just about the wettest place in the UK but all our water is treated to ensure it is safe to drink straight from the tap in your room.
 If we all reduce the amount of water we use, we also reduce the amount of chemicals used to treat the water and to dispose of it.

 Unfortunately, Torlinnhe was built in the 1970s and our six bedrooms are all up one flight of stairs.
 There is no space to install a lift.
 Our front door is reached by three external steps from the car park.
 As a result of the unavoidable steps we are unable to accommodate guests who require wheel chairs or who cannot manage the stairs.

 We are very happy to cater for special diets wherever possible.
 Please contact us in advance of your arrival by email or telephone.
 We are not always able to source appropriate ingredients within the local area but will try to get the most appropriate options available.